BabelDev0/GDonut/README.md

 We welcome contributions to the program.
 If you have any suggestions or find any bugs, please open an issue or submit a pull request.

-Thank you for using the GDount Programme!
+Thank you for using the GDount program!